-As of February 2015, we have installed natural refrigerant-based refrigerators and freezers at 28 stores, including our Aeon Makuhari New City store, MaxValu supermarkets, and Ministop convenience stores.
+As of February 2015, we have installed natural refrigerantbased refrigerators and freezers at 28 stores, including our Aeon Makuhari New City store, MaxValu supermarkets, and Ministop convenience stores.
 We are planning to switch to the natural refrigerant in 3,500 existing stores on a gradual basis.

 Aeon faces certain issues ahead of the introduction of natural refrigerants, including the lack of manufacturers and high installation costs.
-We will do our utmost to overcome these issues and promote the industry-wide use of natural refrigerants by leveraging performance data accumulated to date to raise awareness going forward and build ties with companies within the same industry and other industries.
+We will do our utmost to overcome these issues and promote the industry-wide use of natural refrigerants by leveraging performance data accumulated to date to raise awareness going forward and build ties with companies within the same industry and other industries. \1 Global warming potential (GWP): A factor expressing a substance's relative impact on global warming botential (GW).
+A factor expressing a substance steative impact of global warming.
+If CO2's value is standardized to 1, GWP values for alternative CFCs used in refrigerators and freezers may reach several thousands.

-- \1 Global warming potential (GWP): A factor expressing a substance's relative impact on global warming.
-If CO2's value is standardized to 1, GWP values for alternative CFCs used in refrigerators and freezers may reach several thousands. - $^$ 2 Natural refrigerants: Substances known as natural refrigerants include ammonia and carbon hydride as well as CO2.
+\2 Natural refrigerants: Substances known as natural refrigerants include ammonia and carbon hydride as well as CO2.